nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

  - The Step Function state machines check if it is already running.
 If it is already running, it fails immediately.
  - Otherwise, the Step Function executes all queries for the specific customer in parallel.
  - After each query is completed, the resulting metric is stored in CloudWatch as a metric.

-And that's basically it.
+ - Additionally, the execution state of the State Machine itself is available as CloudWatch as a metric.

 That covers the main flow.
 From the stack, you also get the following:

+ - A number of alarms on your metrics.
+ - An overview Dashboard showing all customers, alarms and metrics.
  - Data Loading alarms - if a customer DB is down for example, you get one alarm instead of all alarms firing at the same time.
- - An overview Dashboard showing all customers, alarms and metrics.
+   More about this later.
  - The ability to configure *quiet times* - during which an alarm will be disabled.

-Each entry in the customers array creates a Step Function state machine that runs query for that customer, given details such as IP, port etc. An example of a customer state machine looks like this:
+   More about this later.

+## Advantages of this approach

-Take advantage of normal CI/CD practices, to also *manage your operational alarms and metrics*.
+- Take advantage of normal CI/CD practices, to also *manage your operational alarms and metrics*.
 This means you use IaC to describe your *entire alarming stack*.
+- Serverless - there is no infrastrcture for you to manage.
+- Leverages CloudWatch.
+If you are using AWS chances are good you are familiar with CloudWatch already.
+- Easy to add/modify alarms to all of your customers at once.
+Because it is leveraging IaC, this makes it easy to add/modify alarms to all of your customers at once.

 To add a new alarm, you change the CDK stack and commit.
 A pipeline then runs and updates the CloudFormation Stack.
 To change the threshold of an alarm, you follow the same